Administrative Letters

 • all medical information obtained must be kept confidential.

-For the purposes of the District all entering employees will be defined as all employees who are hired, rehired*, or transferred into a job category that requires a fitness for duty medical examination.
-Current job categories that require a fitness for duty examination include custodians, severe paraprofessionals, and food service workers.
+For the purposes of the District “all entering employees” will be defined as all employees who are newly hired, rehired, have a break in service in that job category, or transferred into a job category that requires a fitness for duty medical examination.
+Current job categories that require a fitness for duty examination include custodians, severe paraprofessionals, food service workers, bus attendants, and school nurses.

 Reference: